carlohermosa/Walmart-Sales-Analysis/README.md

 **Carlo Villahermosa**

-Aspiring Data Analyst with interests in data analytics, business intelligence, financial analysis, Python, SQL, and Power BI.
+Aspiring Data Analyst with interests in **Python, SQL, Power BI, business intelligence, and financial analysis**.

 ---

 ## ⭐ About This Project

-This project was created as part of my data analytics portfolio to demonstrate my ability to use Python to clean, analyze, visualize, and interpret real-world business data and translate analytical results into practical business recommendations.
+This project was created as part of my data analytics portfolio to demonstrate my ability to clean, analyze, visualize, and interpret real-world business data.

+The original dataset was sourced from **Kaggle**, while the data cleaning, statistical analysis, visualizations, interpretation, and business recommendations presented in this repository were completed as part of this portfolio project.